KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/reviews/revision_plan_06.md

 2. **Simulation Scope:** Our toy simulations demonstrate feasibility, not exhaustive validation.
 Real-world validation requires empirical studies.

-3. **Single Dimension:** The [-1,1] scale may not capture multi-dimensional misconceptions.
-Future work could extend to vector-valued K.
+3. **Single Dimension (Scope Boundary):**
+   - The [-1,1] scale assumes a **single axis of correctness** with one "opposite" direction.
+   - **What this captures:** Directional errors (overconfidence vs underconfidence, correct vs incorrect).
+   - **What this does NOT capture:** Multiple, qualitatively different misconceptions (e.g., "thinks A" vs "thinks B" when truth is C).
+   - **Design rationale:** This simplification enables tractable measurement and clear intervention design.
+Multi-dimensional misconceptions require a different formalism (e.g., vector-valued K or belief distributions) and are outside the current scope.
+   - **Future extension:** Vector-valued $K \in [-1,1]^d$ or embedding in a latent space could address this limitation.

 4. **Layer-Specific Parameters:** We assume shared anchor semantics but allow layer-specific measurement procedures.
 The optimal degree of parameter tying is an empirical question.

 5. **K_2 Identifiability:** Higher-order estimates (K_2, K_3) require more items and may be less reliable.
-We provide guidance on sample size requirements.
+   - **Guideline:** For reliable K₂ estimation, use N ≥ 50 items with noise < 0.2.
+   - **Confidence intervals:** Report 95% CI via bootstrap; if CI width > 0.3, interpret with caution.
 ```

 ---